akollegger/ha-ops/with-chef/README.md

 ---------------------------------

 With Vagrant installed, you can simulate an HA cluster by launching VirtualBox VMs configured in the Vagrantfile.

-Follow these steps:
+Running `vagrant` will create, provision and start up a collection of Virtual Machines according to the specfications in the `Vagrantfile`.

+To provision the VMs, notice that the Vagrantfile has the `chef.add_recipe` lines indicate the recipe to be used for installing software.
+The recipes themselves are contained under the `chef/cookbooks/` directory.

+To run the simulated deployment:

 1. Add a "box" to use for creating VM instances
    * `vagrant box add lucid32 http://files.vagrantup.com/lucid32.box`